‘UMAY’ shows TECH way for special children: TCE in Madurai starts assistive technology studio for special schools with 10 special products (Part-1)

 ‘umay’ tech studio for special children inaugurated at TCE campus in Madurai on April 20th 2026.

-MADURAI: Special children, special educators and special schools in Madurai region and in Tamil Nadu will now have a dedicated facility at Thiagarajar College of Engineering (TCE) campus in Madurai that empower individuals with special needs through a technology which serves as a therapy for their career and living.
+MADURAI: Special children, special educators and special schools in Madurai region and in Tamil Nadu will now have a dedicated facility at Thiagarajar College of Engineering (TCE) campus in Madurai that empower individuals with special needs through a technology which serves as a therapy for their well-being.

 A special assistive technology studio named as “umay” (umayassist.com) was inaugurated in the TCE premises in Madurai today-April 20th 2026-to provide technology products that helps with appropriate technology intervention for children with special needs and persons with disabilities.

 “We are committed to provide assisted learning tools and help the children with learning disabilities.
-Our ‘UMAY’ venture is to empower individuals who want special needs because they are our special children.
-After a rigorous validation process by the agencies, we are opening the doors to empower special children with a special technology,” Dr.Uma Kannan, founder, UMAY Studio and president of Thiagarajar College in Madurai, has said in her presidential address at the inauguration of “umay” studio in TCE campus in Madurai today morning as TCE governing council member.
+Our ‘UMAY’ venture is meant to empower individuals with special needs.
+After a rigorous validation process by the agencies, we are opening the doors to empower special children with a special technology,” Dr.Uma Kannan, founder, UMAY Studio and president of Thiagarajar College in Madurai, has said in her presidential address at the inauguration of “Umay” studio in TCE campus in Madurai today morning as TCE governing council member.

-She stressed that ‘umay’ will serve as a dedicated facility at TCE campus in Madurai from where special schools can access therapy technology and use the technical innovations for clinical care of special children.
+She stressed that ‘ will serve as a dedicated facility at TCE campus in Madurai from where special schools can access therapy technology and use the technical innovations for teaching special children.

 NO BARRIERS FOR SPECIAL CHILDREN: